infernojs/inferno-website/src/docs/guides/isomorphic.md

 ```
 ### Project structure
- There are diffrent ways to structure your project, the easiest one is:
+ There are different ways to structure your project, the easiest one is:
 ```
 |-- fuse.ts
 |-- package.json